ashesh-0/Disentangle/README.md

 started a gnode14/2207/D3-M3-S0-L0/9 with 512 image size.
 I see that it overfits well. training accuracy is better. but validation accuracy is not good enough.

-ruth /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/16: same as tur /25 except that it has larger value for qvar_max value. => This looks slightly restrictive. but time will tell.
+ruth /home/ubuntu/ashesh/training/disentangle/2207/D3-M3-S0-L0/16: it has larger value for qvar_max value (20).
+There is no multiscale here.

 In tur /25, reconstruction loss increases first. this leads to